crazedsanity/cs-webapplibs/README.md

 (a.k.a.
 "CS-WebAppLibs" or "CSWAL")

+__WARNING #1:__ Version 0.5.x and above utilize PDO and prepared statements.
+Applications/libraries/frameworks that were written against a prior version may need to be rewritten to handle the differences.
+In theory, it is still fully backwards-compatible... but I make no guarantees.

-__WARNING #1:__ If you don't read what sparse documentation there is, you probably won't get it.
+__WARNING #2:__ If you don't read what sparse documentation there is, you probably won't get it.

-__WARNING #2:__ This code was not written for the faint of heart.
+__WARNING #3:__ This code was not written for the faint of heart.
 The naming conventions may be inconsistent.
-Some of these classes, such as the WebDBUpgrade system, is made to be transparent, so interacting with it can be difficult; others, such as the logging system, are meant to be used with little need to understand their inner- workings.
+Some of these classes, such as the WebDBUpgrade system, is made to be transparent, so interacting with it can be difficult; others, such as the logging system, are meant to be used with little need to understand their inner-workings.

 *On to the documentation...*